Analytics built by: Location, Inc.

-Relative to California, our data show that Desert Hot Springs's latest annual appreciation rate is lower than 90% of the other cities and towns in California.
+Relative to California, our data show that Desert Hot Springs's latest annual appreciation rate is higher than 90% of the other cities and towns in California.

 One very important thing to keep in mind is that these are average appreciation rates for the city.
 Individual neighborhoods within Desert Hot Springs differ in their investment potential, sometimes by a great deal.
 Fortunately, you can use NeighborhoodScout to pinpoint the exact neighborhoods in Desert Hot Springs - or in any city or town - that have the best track record of real estate appreciation, by the latest quarter, the last year, 2 years, 5 years, 10 years, or even since 2000, to assist you in making the best Desert Hot Springs real estate investment or home purchase decisions.